 phytosterols, pine pollen benefits are known to help balance the ratio between the sex hormones, androgen and

-The pollen is considerably more potent as an extract when taken for these purposes and is specifically useful for middle aged adults, between 40-50, and the hormonal fluctuations that occur as we age.
-Both men, as well as women, usually by the age of 50 produce significantly less testosterone, this is especially true after male andropause and female menopause.
+The pollen is considerably more potent as an extract when taken for these purposes and can be specifically useful for middle aged adults, between 40-50, and the hormonal fluctuations that occur with the aging process.
+Men in particular, usually by the age of 50, produce substantially less testosterone.
+This is especially true after male "andropause".

-Moreover, we are all subject to toxins in the environment that produce estrogen like qualities linked to a number of health conditions like fertility issues, benign fibroid growths and breast cancer.
-Consuming androgenic foods, like pine pollen, helps to balance these higher amounts of xenoestrogens.
+Moreover, we are all subject to toxins in our environment that produce estrogen like qualities which are linked to a number of health conditions.
+Consuming androgenic foods, like pine pollen, might provide a balancing influence by counteracting the "xenoestrogens" commonly found in plastics, chemicals, pesticides and tap water sources.

 The pollen was widely used by cultures throughout Asia, particularly China and Korea, for its nutritional value as well as a longevity tonic for boosting energy levels and building immune health.
 Mentioned in the Chinese text Shennong's Root and Herbal Classic, the earliest records of its medicinal use date back to the Han dynasty over 2,000 years ago.